 Overtime work shall be authorized for employees who are not exempt from the provisions of the Fair Labor Standards Act only when the work is deemed necessary by the supervisor or his or her designated representative.
 Payment for approved overtime work will be made in accordance with provisions of the Fair Labor Standards Act.
 In lieu of payment for approved overtime work, the President or his or her designated representative may approve the granting of compensatory time off at the rate of one and one-half hours of compensatory time for each hour of overtime worked.
-Approved compensatory time is subject to a maximum accumulation of sixty (60) hours and must be expended by the end of the succeeding calendar semester.
+Approved compensatory time is subject to a maximum accumulation of two hundred and forty (240) hours.